ActianCorp/dataflow-core-library/README.md

-# df-xpath
+# core-library

-The df-xpath tree is an Actian DataFlow operator for querying XML data.
+The core-library tree is a miscellaneous collection of useful DataFlow Operators

 ## Configuration

-Before building df-xpath you need to define the following environment variables to point to the local DataFlow update site [dataflow-p2-site](https://github.com/ActianCorp/dataflow-p2-site) root directory and the DataFlow version.
+Before building core-library you need to define the following environment variables to point to the local DataFlow update site [dataflow-p2-site](https://github.com/ActianCorp/dataflow-p2-site) root directory and the DataFlow version.

     export DATAFLOW_REPO_HOME=/Users/myuser/dataflow-p2-site
     export DATAFLOW_VER=6.5.2.112